sprucecellodev125/bruhforum/README.md

 ```
 and add newly-created user to that groups.
 Otherwise they're didn't able to create any post or comment to existing post

 If you getting error related to CSRF token (when you're visit the forum with domain/hostname instead of IP address, go to settings.py and look for CSRF_TRUSTED_ORIGINS then put the forum URL there.
-If still the same, look for CORS_ALLOWED_ORIGINS and CORS_ORIGIN_WHITELIST and do the same thing as what you do with CSRF_TRUSTED_ORIGINS)
+If still the same, look for CORS_ALLOWED_ORIGINS and CORS_ORIGIN_WHITELIST and do the same thing as what you do with CSRF_TRUSTED_ORIGINS (Note: replace https://forum-sprucecellodev125.ssh.surf with your actual domain))

 The easiest way: _coming soon_